sphinx-doc/sphinx/doc/domains.rst

       .. js:function:: $.getJSON(href, callback[, errback])

          :param string href: An URI to the location of the resource.
-         :param callback: Get's called with the object.
+         :param callback: Gets called with the object.
          :param errback:
-             Get's called in case the request fails.
-And a lot of other text so we need multiple lines
+             Gets called in case the request fails.
+And a lot of other text so we need multiple lines.
          :throws SomeError: For whatever reason in that case.
-         :returns: Something
+         :returns: Something.

    This is rendered as:

       .. js:function:: $.getJSON(href, callback[, errback])

         :param string href: An URI to the location of the resource.
-        :param callback: Get's called with the object.
+        :param callback: Gets called with the object.
         :param errback:
-            Get's called in case the request fails.
+            Gets called in case the request fails.
 And a lot of other text so we need multiple lines.
         :throws SomeError: For whatever reason in that case.
-        :returns: Something
+        :returns: Something.

 .. rst:directive:: .. js:class:: name